 Is Elephant Foot Yam Poisonous?

 Even though the Suran is associated with itching in the mouth and throat, it is not poisonous and is safe to eat as a food or medicine.
-It is the high amount of raphides present that cause this sensation.
-This is experienced if eaten raw or the Elephant Yam is not cooked enough.
+It is the high amount of raphides present that causes this sensation.
+This is experienced if eaten raw or if the Elephant Yam is not cooked enough.